 However, these days many couples live together for a while before engagement, after the engagement and before the wedding.
 This can complicate matters as to who has the legal rights to the ring after a breakup.

 If you have followed the more traditional engagement path and have not lived with your partner before getting engaged, it is unlikely you will be in a de facto relationship.
 This means that who gets to keep the ring will depend on who called off the wedding.
 If your man (or woman) refused to go through with the marriage, then (s)he has not fulfilled his/her promise of the gift and can’t demand you return it unless there was some clear legal reasoning behind the refusal.
 You may be thinking he or she was the best thing you never had and look forward to reclaiming your single lady(or man) status.
 But if not, then just remember your breakup is not the end of time, and although the ring is off, you are a survivor and can always start over.

 If you have been living with your partner and fall within the realm of a de facto relationship, then how the court interprets who receives the ring may be a little different.
 Usually the requirements to fall within the de facto status are to either have a child together or have been living together for at least 2 years.
 An engagement ring may fall within the property either of you are entitled to possess upon the relationship ending.
 The fate of the ring depends on the circumstances of each case and it can be excluded from the asset pool and recognised as a sentimental item if the parties agree.

-After breaking up with a partner you may wish to sell the ring to pay for your bills, bills, bills, or you may find yourself wanting to keep it for sentimental value and remember the times when you were drunk in love.* If you are unsure about what will happen to your ring if you split up from your partner it is best to seek legal advice.
-You can ask our family lawyers on 1300 544 755.
+After breaking up with a partner you may wish to sell the ring to pay for your bills, bills, bills, or you may find yourself wanting to keep it for sentimental value and remember the times when you were drunk in love.*

 *Disclaimer: LegalVision does not apologise for the amount of Destiny’s Child and Beyonce song references in this article.